ibm-ecosystem-engineering/Watson-NLP/MLOps/reserve-openshift-sandbox/readme.md

 ## Watson NLP Standalone Containers on IBM RedHat OpenShift Kubernetes Service (ROKS)

-Please follow the below steps to reserve an OpenShift sanbox in IBM Cloud
+## Steps to reserve an OpenShift sanbox in IBM Cloud

 ### Step 1: Please click on the below url and login with your credentials